How To Sing When You Don’t Like The Music

-The reality is that every church will be filled with people with a variety of preferences, different degrees of wisdom, and personal convictions and it’s hard for them to sing when they don’t like the song for one of those reasons.
-I’d like to address the issue of preference.
+The reality is that every church will be filled with people with a variety of musical preferences and it’s hard for them to sing when they don’t like the songs.
+So how do we practically approach this issue of preference.
 It might be surprising but I’m happy to admit that there is a percentage of songs we sing on Sundays mornings that I don’t necessarily care for or prefer musically.
 I imagine that is the case in your experience, so it begs the question, how do we sing whole heartedly when we don’t love the music?
 How do we sing with conviction when we don't prefer the music itself?

 Recently, I was at a worship conference and a funny thing happened.
 They shared a song which was new to me and I didn’t much care for the melody.
 However, the song captivated my mind and my emotions.
 The truth about the righteousness of Christ securing our salvation deeply impacted me.
 So I thought, "this is a song worth singing with conviction."
 Although I could not grab the melody right away, I thought, “Why can’t I just sing as I would preach?
 Sing with conviction Chris!” and so I sang with conviction, wrong notes and all.
 Why?

 - Because God is worthy of our obedience (Eph.
 5:19, Col. 3:16).
 If it’s truthful and biblical, God commands us to sing it to the Lord with all our might.
 This is part of that great verse “Love the Lord your God with all your heart, soul, and strength”.